Paisa Tours: Guide to Medellin and Colombia

 Techos Azules is a great little hostel with fantastic views over the bay of Taganga - the only drawback is that it's a 5 minute walk from the town itself.
 It's great value though.

 Casa Felipe is one of Taganga's most well established hostels, and is very popular with backpackers.
+A great place to meet other travellers.

 There's dozens of other accommodation options, most of which are basic but clean, throughout Taganga.
 Just turn up and pick one that takes your fancy.